clickclackin/buildyourlife/README.md

-# Life Building — AI-Powered Life Tracker
+# Build your life — An AI-Powered Life Tracker without the micromanaging

 **A lightweight system that remembers your goals, learns how you operate, does the thinking for you every week, and never lets you drift.**